rust-lang/rust/text/0000-cargo-build-command.md

 are target triples.
 The dependencies section underneath is the same as the top-level dependencies section in terms of functionality.

-Semantically, platform specific dependencies are activated whenever cargo is compiling for a the exact target.
+Semantically, platform specific dependencies are activated whenever Cargo is compiling for a the exact target.
 Dependencies in other `$target` sections will not be compiled.